aloretocornidez/hillCipher/readme.md

 This file contains a hill cipher implemtation in c.

-I like it it is very gud.
+I like it it is very good.